zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: Sorry, again, this is why people don't want to talk to journalists.
 I shouldn't have called it a religion.
 But in all seriousness, without believing in the supernatural and, in fact, having [an essay in our literature that says here's why supernatural things don't exist](https://www.readthesequences.com/Excluding-The-Supernatural), it's kind of obviously filling the sociological niche of a religion in that there's a social group that believes things that has a canonical text about why the group believes those things.
 It's that kind of social grouping.
 So, psychologically and sociologically, it seems very comparable to a religion, even though I would say that a lot of the beliefs are true.
 As far as the thing that I wrote that 80,000 word memoir about where me and Michael and Ben and Jessica had this whole petty drama about how we think Yudkowsky and MIRI and CfAR have gone wrong, I do sometimes talk about that as being a religious civil war, in the sense that, it's just an apt description.

 **CM**: Just because you brought it up, this is why people don't want to talk to journalists.
-What do you think about journalists that make saying something like that dangerous?
+What do you think about journalists that makes saying something like that dangerous?

 **ZMD**: Because there's the fear that—oh, that reminds me, I still owe you, I never got around to it, I owe you an explanation of why I thought your _Slate Star Codex_ piece was worse than the _New Yorker_ pieces that I mentioned.
 I can't do it on the fly now, because I would need to reread the pieces.
 But basically, there's this fear that big publications, like _The New York Times_ or _The Atlantic_ or something, have a lot of power to determine what people believe.
 And so if I have my weird religion, I'm just going to use the word religion in this context, maybe I'm a Christian or a Zoroastrianist or whatever, if _The New York Times_ says bad things about my religion, that's dangerous for me.